ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Additional Experiment

+\paragraph{Result.} Table~\ref{tab:reversal-vs-midpoint-margin} reports reversal rates after grouping country-question pairs by midpoint margin.
+The lowest-margin bin has the highest reversal rate, at 33.3\%, suggesting that instances closer to the WVS binary boundary are more prone to cross-modal prediction changes.
+Reversal rates decrease from Bin~1 to Bin~4, but increase again in the highest-margin bin, reaching 30.1\%.
+Thus, midpoint margin is related to cross-modal reversal, but the relationship is not strictly monotonic.

+Overall, these results suggest that boundary ambiguity explains part, but not all, of the discrepancy between the text-only setting and the main task.
+Country-question pairs with weaker empirical WVS preferences are especially likely to exhibit reversals, but reversals remain common even for larger-margin pairs.
+This indicates that the performance gap is not merely a consequence of labels being close to the binary decision boundary.
+Rather, replacing verbal response options with paired visual realizations introduces additional difficulty for transferring country-conditioned value judgments across modalities.

-\subsection{Country-level Transfer from Text-only to the main task}
+\subsection{Country-level Transfer from Text-only to the Main Task}

-\paragraph{Evaluation Setup.} To test whether strong performance in the text-only setting transfers to the main task, we pair, for each model, its text-only and main task accuracies over the same 13 evaluation countries used in the main evaluation reported in the paper.
+\paragraph{Evaluation Setup.} To test whether strong performance in the text-only setting transfers to the main task, we pair, for each model, its text-only and main-task accuracies over the same 13 evaluation countries in the final evaluation.
+For the main task, country-level accuracy is computed by aggregating over all scorable source-specific observations for each model-country pair.
 This yields 13 paired country-level points per model and 78 pooled model-country points overall.
-We do not include the country-context ablation in this analysis because it contains only main task evaluations and therefore provides no matched text-only counterpart.
+We do not include the country-context ablation in this analysis because it contains only main-task evaluations and therefore provides no matched text-only counterpart.

-\paragraph{Results.} Figure~\ref{fig:text_vs_full_scatter} and Table~\ref{tab:text-vs-full-correlation} show a clear positive relationship between text-only and main task performance.
-For all six models, the country-level Pearson correlation between the two settings is positive, ranging from 0.492 to 0.937, with a median of 0.862.
-The corresponding Spearman correlations range from 0.500 to 0.917, with a median of 0.710.
-Pooling all 78 model-country points yields Pearson $r=0.776$ and Spearman $\rho=0.725$.
+\paragraph{Results.} Figure~\ref{fig:text_vs_full_scatter} and Table~\ref{tab:text-vs-full-correlation} show a strong positive relationship between text-only and main-task performance.
+For all six models, the country-level Pearson correlation between the two settings is positive, ranging from 0.548 to 0.937, with a median of 0.869.
+The corresponding Spearman correlations range from 0.632 to 0.901, with a median of 0.818.
+Pooling all 78 model-country points yields Pearson $r=0.792$ and Spearman $\rho=0.769$.

-This association is not explained solely by stronger models performing better in both settings on average.
-After demeaning accuracies within each model, the pooled correlations remain high (Pearson $r=0.814$, Spearman $\rho=0.770$), indicating that countries that are easier in the text-only setting also tend to be easier in the main task.